jvschoen/pyspark-jupyterlab-docker-template/README.md

-Options:
-Creat github repo from template with dockerfile
+# Overview
 This is a Data Science pyspark project creator.
+It creates a standard docker environment running jupyterlab and pyspark 3.0.

+Creating a repo from this template will allow the jupyter instance to already by connected to a remote github repo so all work can be easily version controlled in github.

+When in jupyterlab, there is a folder labeled `project` which mirrors the github repo mentioned above.
+Work from the project folder and your work will be tracked in the project's github repo

 Steps
 1. Create a new Github Repo from this template